-Virginia got off to a great start shooting the basketball this season, but has managed to shoot 50 percent only four times in its last 17 games.
-UVa's opponents have reached 50 percent shooting eight times this year and seven times in the last 17 games.
-On the season, UVa's opponents are outshooting Virginia 46.4 percent to 45.9 percent in all games.
-The Cavaliers are also being outshot 49.8 percent to 44.0 percent in ACC contests.
+Virginia got off to a great start shooting the basketball this season, but has managed to shoot 50 percent only four times in its last 18 games.
+UVa's opponents have reached 50 percent shooting eight times this year and seven times in the last 18 games.
+On the season, UVa's opponents are outshooting Virginia 46.4 percent to 45.5 percent in all games.
+The Cavaliers were also outshot 49.8 percent to 44.0 percent in ACC contests during the regular season.

-The Cavaliers are 10-0 on the season when they shoot 50 percent or better in a game and 10-7 when they shoot below 50 percent.
+The Cavaliers are 10-0 on the season when they shoot 50 percent or better in a game and 10-8 when they shoot below 50 percent.
 UVa is 3-5 when its opponent shoots 50 percent or better.